 Borneo is one of those dream locations that features on many a bucket list so when we discovered that we could actually see a huge amount of what the island has to offer in less than a week and for less than £350 each!

-(This includes several flights and a night in the jungle – full breakdown of our budget in Borneo coming very soon).
+(This includes several flights and a night in the jungle – full breakdown of our budget for our Borneo itinerary here).

 We managed to spend time in three fab cities and two countries on our trip – visiting both Malaysian Borneo and Brunei on a whistlestop tour where we hoped to take in plenty of wildlife as well as some history and city sights.